 Prescreening audition materials (monologues, songs, resume, etc.) will be submitted as part of the application to Baylor University.
-The audition/materials will be reviewed and successful applicants will be invited to campus for an audition/interview.
+As soon as you finish your application, be sure to set up your goBAYLOR account.
+You will then be prompted to upload you audtion materials to your Portfolio.
+The audition/materials will be reviewed and successful applicants will be invited for a virtual audition/interview.
 Alternatively, you may audition at one of the collective auditions.

 Students interested in performance or theatre studies will submit a prescreening audition or alternatively be seen at a collective audition.
 Auditions on campus are by invitation only.

 Your audition will consist of two contrasting monologues; each monologue should be one minute in length or less.
 There are a variety of ways that these monologues may contrast: perhaps one is classical while the other contemporary, or perhaps one is dramatic while the other is comedic.

 If you feel that singing is a strength, you may also sing a selection (16 bars or about one minute) from a musical; but a song is not required, and you should not include a song in your audition if singing is not your strength.
 If you are interested in the musical theatre concentration, two songs are required.

 Students interested in theatre design and technology will upload a portfolio of their work.